alexanderspopov/colorgif/README.md

 ## About
-A completely impractical web app that makes colorful GIFs.
+A completely impractical web app that makes colorful GIFs made as a fun foray into very basic image processing.

 To get GIF, first run the app locally: